DataONEorg/sem-prov-ontologies/senso/README.md

 # SENSO

 The SENSO ontology is designed to provide classification terms for labeling sensitive data for data archival and sharing.
-It will be [hosted on BioPortal](http://bioportal.bioontology.org/ontologies/ARCRC).
+It will be [hosted on BioPortal](http://bioportal.bioontology.org/ontologies/SENSO).
-The ontology was created by [Matt Jones](https://orcid.org/0000-0003-0077-4738) and ...
+The ontology was created by [Matt Jones](https://orcid.org/0000-0003-0077-4738).

-## The Sensitive Data Ontology

-Overview TO BE WRITTEN...

 ## Ontology Design

 ### URIs

 All term URIs begin with the prefix `http://purl.dataone.org/odo/SENSO_` and conform to the [printf](https://en.wikipedia.org/wiki/Printf_format_string) format of `http://purl.dataone.org/odo/SENSO_%08d`.

-### Imports

-- Data Use Ontology (DUO)

 ### Annotation Properties